Adding Composition Courses

 - Contact the instructor for the section in which the student wishes to enroll, either by bringing an add form to the class or the instructor’s office OR by sending the instructor an emailed request that includes the student’s name and ID number and the requested course and section number.
 When the student contacts the instructor, pre-requisite information should be in hand (or sent as an attachment if making electronic contact).
 English department policy prohibits instructors from enrolling any student without first confirming proper prerequisite documentation.

 Upon receipt of the request, the instructor will either immediately sign the student in to the course OR confirm a procedure for and/or placement on a waiting list.

 - If the student receives an instructor signature on an add form OR an electronic approval for registration, enrollment can be completed through Enrollment Services with that documentation.

-Please note that the English department is committed to keeping enrollments at capacity and will continue to enroll qualified students through Monday of the second week of the quarter as space permits.
+Please note: the English department is committed to keeping enrollments at capacity and will continue to enroll qualified students through Monday of the second week of the quarter as space permits.
 Late enrolling students are responsible for missed material and instruction.